techbrett/OfficeDocs-SkypeForBusiness/Teams/app-powered-tasks-in-planner.md

 In addition to these benefits when users complete tasks, the app-powered tasks feature allows organizations to reflect required line-of-business (LOB) processes and workflows as tasks, so employees can see all tasks assigned to them from a single place.

 This experience is supported in the Planner app on Teams web, desktop, and mobile.
-You can update any Teams app to create app-powered tasks to provide tailored task experiences for your users.
+You can update any Teams app to create app-powered tasks and provide tailored task experiences for your users.

 ## Requirements